MOONLAPSED/ele/README.md

 **ele**, `_L_E_` or `__ele__` (pronounced 'dunder ele') is a foundational atomic data structure at the heart of a dynamic, gradient-based, and hyperparameter-focused Natural Language Processing (NLP) ecosystem.
 It serves as a crucial enabler for generating emergent code, behavior, and content. __ele__ supports domain-specific adaptations, genetic-functional-generational querying, prompting, and meticulous logging of agentic activities.
 Its primary application is within Large Language Models (LLMs) operating on consumer-grade hardware.

-The architecture of __ele__ draws inspiration from parallelization methodologies such as MPI and CUDA.
-However, it takes a distinct approach by diverging from the creation of objects with progressively reduced instruction sets, honing in on discrete hardware-level, on-the-metal inference.
-Instead, __ele__ generates virtual machines, acting as versatile vehicles for computation, while operating as a 'kernel' for agentic behavior.

 ele is in developer-only, construction mode.
 Uncritical-use is not at all recommended.

 ### element+procedural_text+logic: